Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 {{< /details >}}

 ##### Button Logic
-Some of the options are mutually exclusive --- like running at 10 FPS or 30 FPS --- and I need to ensure they are not selectable at the same time, to do this, I modify `taskoneButtonsHandler`.
+Some of the options are mutually exclusive — 10 FPS or 30 FPS — and I need to ensure they cannot be toggled at the same time.
+To do this, I modify `taskoneButtonsHandler`.

 I could have added a new handler for the settings menu buttons, but the buttons below the settings screen still work and need to be disabled while the settings menu is up.

-This method was a bit spaghetti, and looking back, I could have used a global bool to track when you're inside the settings menu and stop the main menu buttons from working accordingly, but it works right now so I'm not gonna mess with it.
+This method was a bit spaghetti, and looking back, I could have used a global bool to track when you're inside the settings menu and stop the main menu buttons from working accordingly.
+However, it works right now, so I'm not willing to mess with it.

-{{< nobottommargin >}}Otherwise, the logic for keeping the buttons mutually exclusive is pretty simple: if one box is clicked, set its state to 'on' and set all other mutually exclusive buttons to their 'off' state.{{< /nobottommargin >}}
+{{< nobottommargin >}}Otherwise, the logic for keeping the buttons mutually exclusive is pretty simple.
+If one box is clicked, set its state to `on` and all other mutually exclusive buttons to their `off` state.{{< /nobottommargin >}}
 ```js
 device_toggle.set_state(true);
 mobile_toggle.set_state(false);